catkrahl/marp-template/README.md

 python3 compile-sass-and-export-marp.py example.md --all-default
 ```

 The html version of the presentation needs img/ and fonts/ next to it to be displayed correctly.
+The folder themes/ is no longer needed as the style code is embedded in the html file.